alcarril/ft_printf/README.md

 	<img src="https://img.shields.io/badge/GNU-Makefile-green" alt="GNU Makefile" />
 </div>

-## Overview
+## 📌 Overview
-This project is a 42 school assignment to recreate the `printf` function and some of its parsing and expansion (formatting) cases.
-To build it, we use variadic functions, `malloc`, `free`, and the `write` function from the C standard library.
-We can also rely on our own library created in the Libft project.
+This project is my third 42 school assignment to recreate the `printf` function and some of its parsing and expansion (formatting) cases.
+To build it, I use variadic functions, my own library from the Libft project, and the standard C functions `malloc`, `free`, and `write`.

 ## Key Features
+- Variadic function handling and safe casting for each format case.
-- Parsing and formatting strings based on delimiter characters, in this case `%`, to understand how `printf` works.
+- Parsing and formatting strings using `%` as the delimiter.
-- Use of variadic functions and their handling.
-- Understanding that behind the scenes they are `void *`-like data accessed by casting according to the cases encountered.
-- Learning how to manage them and apply base conversions.
-- Understanding numeric bases, base conversions, how numbers are composed, and low-level bit operations in C.
+- Base conversions (decimal/hex) and numeric representation in C.
-- Understanding C data types, their sizes, and numeric types.
+- Understanding C data types, their sizes, and low-level bit operations.

 ## Formatted Cases
 We replicate the formatting cases used by `printf`: